pise-anuradha/python-list-problems/problem -  01/README.md

+# Problem - 01

+Write a Python program to sum all the items in a list.

 # Problem Statement

 The task is to create a Python program to sum all the items in a given list.
 Two solutions are provided: Solution 1 involves summing the elements of a pre-defined list, while Solution 2 allows the user to input the elements of the list.